In Addition to Foreign Travel Requirements, Those with SCI Need Special Considerations

 Accessibility Challenges in Different Countries

 Accessibility standards vary dramatically around the world.
-While some countries have robust disability rights legislation and infrastructure, others lack basic accommodations that SCI travelers depend upon.
+While some countries have reliable disability rights legislation and infrastructure, others lack basic accommodations that SCI travelers depend upon.
 Researching destination accessibility becomes crucial for planning successful trips.

 Public transportation, hotel accommodations, and tourist attractions may not be wheelchair accessible in many locations.
 Even when buildings claim accessibility, the reality often falls short of expectations.
 Narrow doorways, uneven surfaces, and lack of elevators can transform what should be a simple outing into a significant challenge.